yominater/Obsidian-share/content/Religion/DWYL.md

 ### The Majesty of Christ in Missions and Mercy: A Plea to This Generation
 Missionaries and ministers of mercy don't come from nowhere, they come from people like us.
 If you a passion for have pity for perishing people and the reputation of Christ, you must care about world missions.

+Loving people and glorifying Christ are not separate ideas.
+If you love people, you will lay down your life to make them eternally glad in God.
+To glorify Christ, you will also lay down your life to make people happy in God.